chriswendt/ietf/draft-ietf-stir-passport.md

 **Abstract**

-This document defines a token format for verifying with non-repudiation information associated with the originator of personal communications.
+This document defines a token format for verifying with non-repudiation the sender of and authorization to send information related to the originator of personal communications.
 A cryptographic signature is defined to protect the integrity of the information used to identify the originator of a personal communications session toward a terminating entity.
-The cryptographic signature is defined with the intention that it can confidentially verify the originating persona even when the signature is sent to the terminating party over a potentially unsecure channel.
-This persona information minimally includes the originator identity, but could also, through an extensible mechanism, provide other identity related information or details of the origination of the communications.
-Using the digital signature can also confirm that the originator is authorized to assert the persona information.
-In particular, verification of the persona information in the VoIP world is important for validating originating telephone numbers to avoid illegitimate "spoofing" of the identity for fraudulent or deceptive purposes.
-PASSporT is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenarios where the originating and terminating parties may not have a direct trusted relationship.
+The cryptographic signature is defined with the intention that it can confidently verify the originating persona even when the signature is sent to the terminating party over a potentially unsecure channel.
+The Persona Assertion Token (PASSporT) is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenarios where the originating and terminating parties may not have a direct trusted relationship.

 **1. Introduction**

+In today's IP-enabled telecommunications world, there is a growing concern about the ability to trust incoming invitations for communications sessions, including video, voice and messaging.
+As an example, modern telephone networks provide the ability to spoof the telephone number for many legitimate purposes including providing network features and services on the behalf of a legitimate telephone number.
+However, as we have seen, bad actors have taken advantage of this ability for illegitimate and fraudulent purposes meant to trick telephone users to believe they are someone they are not.
+This problem can be extended to many emerging forms of personal communications.

-This document defines a method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI representing the originator of personal communications.
+This document defines a common method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI representing the originator of personal communications.
 Through extended profiles other information associated with the originating party or the transport of the personal communications can be attached to the token.
 The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
 A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so that creation and verification of persona information can be implemented in a flexible way and can be used in many personal communications applications including end-to-end applications that require different signaling protocol interworking.
 It is anticipated that signaling protocol specific guidance will be provided in other related documents and specifications to specify how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.

-Note: As of the authoring of this document, ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.
+Note: As of the authoring of this document, ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers and there is a parallel.

 **2. Token Overview**

 Tokens are a convenient way of encapsulating information with associated digital signatures.
 They are used in many applications that require authentication, authorization, encryption and other use cases.
-JWT [RFC7519] and JWS [RFC7515] are designed to provide a compact form for many of these purposes and define a specific method and syntax for signing a specific set of information or "claims" within the token and therefore providing an extensible set of claims.
+JSON Web Token (JWT) [RFC7519] and JSON Web Signature (JWS) [RFC7515] are designed to provide a compact form for many of these purposes and define a specific method and syntax for signing a specific set of information or "claims" within the token and therefore providing an extensible set of claims.
 Additionally, JWS provides extensible mechanisms for specifying the method and cryptographic algorithms used for the associated digital signatures.

 **3. PASSporT Definition**